Mitch Haniger Player Props: Giants vs. Orioles

-The San Francisco Giants, including Mitch Haniger (.317 batting average in his past 10 games), take on starter Dean Kremer and the Baltimore Orioles at Oracle Park, Friday at 10:15 PM ET.
+The San Francisco Giants, including Mitch Haniger (.293 batting average in his past 10 games), battle starting pitcher Kyle Bradish and the Baltimore Orioles at Oracle Park, Saturday at 10:05 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Pirates.
+He had a one-hit performance in his most recent game (1-for-4) against the Orioles.

 Mitch Haniger Game Info & Props vs. the Orioles